 Uncertainty, ambiguity, managing anxiety of self and others, finding opportunity in chaos, there is a lot a leader has got to go through and do in times of crisis.
 As the entire world of work battles the pandemic and its impact on business, business leaders have a lot on their plate, from ensuring business continuity to ensuring employees’ safety to transitioning to the new normal of work.

-In a recent interview, we discuss with Dharmender Kapoor, Chief Executive Officer and Managing Director, Birlasoft the challenges business leaders face today.
+In a recent interview, we discuss with Dharmender Kapoor, Former Chief Executive Officer and Managing Director, Birlasoft the challenges business leaders face today.
 He reveals how the current pandemic is transforming him as a leader and also shares how Birlasoft is managing the crisis.